Craig Garvey: 2015

 On 31 January and 1 February 2015, Garvey played for St. George Illawarra in the 2015 NRL Auckland Nines.

 On 3 November, Garvey signed a two-year contract with the Canterbury-Bankstown Bulldogs starting in 2016.

 2016

 On 13 February, Garvey played for the Indigenous All Stars against the World All Stars.

 Garvey was named in the Bulldogs' 2016 NRL Auckland Nines squad.

 2017

 Garvey was named in the Canterbury-Bankstown squad for the 2017 NRL Auckland Nines.

 2018

 In late 2017, Garvey signed a contract to join the Canberra Raiders for the 2018 season.
 Garvey was unable to break into Canberra's first team and spent the majority of the season playing for their feeder team the Mount Pritchard Mounties.
 On 1 August, Garvey was released by Canberra with the player citing family reasons as to why the contract was ended.

 2019

 In 2019, Garvey signed a contract to join reigning premiers the Sydney Roosters.

+2024

+On 14 September, Garvey played in Glebe's Ron Massey Cup grand final victory over Wentworthville.